Regional Transit Facts

 Moving people, spurring economic development

-Transit—which includes buses, light rail, vanpools and other modes—plays an essential role in the regional economy.
+Transit—buses, light rail, vanpools and other modes—plays an essential role in the regional economy.
 Transit gets workers to their jobs, eases traffic congestion, improves air quality, saves commuters money and reduces carbon emissions.
+Transit fosters community prosperity.

-Transit ridership in the seven-county Twin Cities area has grown significantly since 2000.
-Ridership on all types of service—express and local buses, light rail, dial-a-ride service, and transportation for people with disabilities—totaled 95.4 million in 2017.
-Eighty percent of weekday transit trips are to work or school.
+Transit ridership in the seven-county Twin Cities area continues to grow.
+Ridership on all types of service—express and local buses, light rail, dial-a-ride service, and transportation for people with disabilities—totaled 94.2 million in 2018.
+Two-thirds of weekday transit trips are to work or school.